 There are many ways to find cheap train tickets from Milan to Bologna, especially if you are flexible with your travel days and times.
 Passengers who purchase same-day round-trip tickets will get a discount on Italo trains.
 Passengers who can travel on a Saturday can score two-for-one tickets on Trenitalia trains.
 The Regionale and Intercity trains may not get you to your destination as quickly as the high-speed trains, but the tickets are often up to 50% cheaper.
 Groups traveling with children may be eligible for family discounts, while groups of two to five people may be eligible for adult group discounts.
 Discounted tickets might be available for seniors over 60 years and students.
 Also, the farther in advance that you can book your ticket, the more money you’ll save.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-When departing from Milan, you have various train station options to start your trip from including Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
-When arriving in Bologna, you can end your journey in train stations like Bologna Centrale and Bologna Borgo Panigale.
+When departing from Milan, you have various train station options to start your journey from including Milano Centrale, Milano Porta Garibaldi and Milano Rogoredo.
+When arriving in Bologna, you can end your route in train stations like Bologna Centrale, Bologna Borgo Panigale and Bologna, Aeroporto.